 Sam Aaron (1866-1940) – An Arizona pioneer, Aaron would later write his memoirs of pioneer life and the characters he met along the way.
-The son of a frontiersman, Aaron was the first Jewish boy born in Salt Lake City, Utah and at a young age, moved with his family to various places including Galveston, Texas; New York; Philadelphia, Pennsylvania, and finally back west in 1877, landing in Butte, Montana.
-It was in Butte, that eleven year old Sam earned his first money, selling apples in saloons.
-The following year, the family moved again to Oregon, before making their way to San Francisco, California, and finally to Charleston, Arizona in the early 1880s, where his father operated a store.
-Sam clerked by day and gambled by night until he lost $1,000 of his fathers money gambling and to pay off the debt, took a job at the nearby Tombstone Mining and Mill Company.
-Later, he went to work as a Faro Dealer in Tombstone, where he met the likes of the Earps and Clantons.
-Late in life, he wrote his memoirs highlighting pioneer life, Apache raids, and some of the interesting characters that he met.
-He died on September 29, 1940 in Pomona, California.
+The son of a frontiersman, Aaron was the first Jewish boy born in Salt Lake City, Utah, and at a young age, moved with his family to various places including Galveston, Texas; New York; Philadelphia, Pennsylvania, and finally back west in 1877, landing in Butte, Montana.

-Thomas Adams – Adams went west as civil engineer with the Isaac I. Stevens’ railroad survey expedition in 1853 and later became expedition leader, Lieutenant John Mullan’s assistant, as well as topographer and artist for the survey. he then became the temporary Indian Agent for the Flatheads in the Bitterroot Valley of Montana, and had a role in the Flathead Treaty Council of 1855.
-He continued to work with the survey expedition until it departed in 1857.
-Somewhere along the line, he briefly married a Flathead woman and the two had a child.
-In 1858, he was prospecting with Granville Stuart when the first Montana gold was found in Gold Creek.
-By 1864, Adams had returned to the east as was farming in Maryland and in 1866 was living in Washington, D.C.
-Afterwards, his life is lost in history.
+Thomas Adams – Adams went west as a civil engineer with the Isaac I. Stevens’ railroad survey expedition in 1853 and later became expedition leader, Lieutenant John Mullan’s assistant, and topographer and artist for the survey.
+He then became the temporary Indian Agent for the Flatheads in Montana’s Bitterroot Valley and had a role in the Flathead Treaty Council of 1855.

-Camillus Sydney “Buck” Fly (18??-1901) – Best known for his photography of the Geronimo’s surrender in 1886, Fly was living and working in Tombstone during the Gunfight at the O.K.
+Camillus Sydney “Buck” Fly (18??-1901) – Best known for his photography of the Geronimo’s surrender in 1886, Fly lived and worked in Tombstone during the Gunfight at the O.K.
 Corral.
 He also served as the sheriff of Cochise County, Arizona for two years.
-See Article HERE.

-Albert Jennings Fountain – Soldier, lawyer, and politician, the mystery surrounding Albert Jennings Fountain’s disappearance in the deserts of southern New Mexico has puzzled lawmen and historians for more than a century.
-See Article HERE.
+Albert Jennings Fountain – Soldier, lawyer, and politician, the mystery surrounding Albert Jennings Fountain’s disappearance in southern New Mexico’s deserts has puzzled lawmen and historians for more than a century.

 Joseph F. Glidden (1813-1906) – The inventor of the barbed wire widely used in the west.

-William Henry Jackson (1843-1942) – A painter, photographer, and explorer, Jackson is known as the first person to photograph the wonders of Yellowstone and other places in the American West, as well as documenting the Civil War in a number of sketches.
-He also became a partner in the Detroit Publishing Company, who utilized thousands of his images in the first color postcards and prints to be published in America.
-See Article HERE.
+William Henry Jackson (1843-1942) – A painter, photographer, and explorer, Jackson is known as the first person to photograph the wonders of Yellowstone and other places in the American West, as well as documenting the Civil War in several sketches.
+He also became a partner in the Detroit Publishing Company, who utilized thousands of his images in the first color postcards and prints published in America.

 Simon Kenton (1755-1836) – A legendary frontiersman and soldier, Kenton saved Daniel Boone’s life, acted as a scout, participated in Indian Wars and the War of 1812.

-Jack Langrishe (18??-1895) – A native of New York, Jack (John) S. Langrishe, an actor, impresario, and production manager, operated theatres throughout the West, including Deadwood, South Dakota, Denver, Colorado, and and another in Helena, Montana.
-See Article HERE.
+Jack Langrishe (18??-1895) – A native of New York, Jack (John) S. Langrishe, an actor, impresario, and production manager, operated theatres throughout the West, including Deadwood, South Dakota, Denver, Colorado, and another in Helena, Montana.

 Peter Maxwell (1848-1898) – It was in Peter Maxwell’s home in Fort Sumner, New Mexico that Pat Garrett killed Billy the Kid.